DannyCarvajal/DannyCarvajal/README.md

 -  🧩 I like solving puzzles
 -  🦾I studied in [@Protalentolatam](https://protalento.org)  and I am a scholar of  [@Platzi](https://platzi.com/home)
-- 🌱 I’m currently learning about Javascript, React  and Figma
+- 🌱 I’m currently learning about TypeScript, Tailwind CSS and GraphQL
 - 🎨 I am really interested in visual design
 - 🎵 I always wake up and go to bed with music
 - 📁 I am technologist in Analysis and development of information systems at [@sena](https://www.sena.edu.co/es-co/Paginas/default.aspx)